Teaching Commons > Teaching Guides > Technology > Zoom > Creating a Zoom Meeting

 Hosts can designate another DePaul user to be the alternative host of a meeting.
 The alternative host can start the meeting and can share capabilities as a co-host once the original host joins the meeting.
 If using an Online Learning Assistant (OLA) in a class, it is recommended to make the OLA an alternative host so they can best assist the course.

-Zoom meetings can be created externally, however they will not show up in the course calendar unless manually added.
+Zoom meetings can be created externally, however, they will not appear in the course calendar unless manually added.

 Note: Videos stored in the Zoom Cloud are only available for 120 days.